kiabq/minesweeper-clone/README.md

 1. Game loop is not performative because I made the mistake of using 'for' loops when rendering *everything*.

 2. State management could be better.
-Currently the state is stored in the <Game /> component as one large object.
+Currently the state is stored in the '<Game />' component as one large object.
 I don't know if this is a bad idea or not, but it works.

 3. Small micro-issues would be with the UI.
 The buttons are not as interactive as they were in the original version.
 With a tweaking of CSS and the Dropdown TSX code, it can be changed.